How to Test Your Soil For PH

 How Accurate Are Litmus pH Test Strips?

-You can use pH testing strips to measure the acidity levels of the soil.
-You’ll need to mix the soil with distilled water first to get accurate results.
+You can use pH testing strips to measure the acidity levels of the soil and I’ve found the results to be adequate.
+You’ll need to mix the soil with distilled water first to get the most accurate results.

 Do Electronic Soil Testing Devices Work?

-We’ve found that electronic devices sold online and in garden centres work very well at measuring the moisture and light levels in the soil.
-The readings provided for pH levels are often inconsistent and don’t match the more reliable chemical test strips.
+I’ve found that electronic devices sold online and in garden centres work very well at measuring the moisture and light levels in the soil.
+However, the readings provided for pH levels are often inconsistent and don’t match the more reliable chemical powder test kits.

 What is the Ideal pH Level for Soil?